Monica-Ramos/Kickstarter_Analysis/README.md

 For the second analysis, the greatest difficulty was to make sure that every countif() formula contained the correct range of values for the goal.
 This was a quite tedious task, but when finished, I realized that a possible solution to this problem was to reference the values to a specific cell rather than to introduce each range manually.
 This could have saved a lot of time.

-Besides the technical analysis challenge´s encountered, I consider that the most complex task of all is interpreting data results and learning how to use this information wisely.
+Besides the technical analysis challenges encountered, I consider that the most complex task of all is interpreting data results and learning how to use this information wisely.

 ---
 ## Results